MaksymPylypenko/Achtung-die-kurve/README.md

 # Curve
-Achtung, die Kurve! for a mobile platrform.
+Achtung, die Kurve! for a mobile platform.